 🍶Storage

-Store the cheesecake in an airtight container and refrigerate for up to 5 days (the longer it sits, the soggier the crust will get).
+Store your raspberry cheesecake in an airtight container and refrigerate for up to 5 days (the longer it sits, the soggier the crust will get).

 If you used a ready-made crust, keep the plastic liner that protected the crust in the store.
 Wash it, invert it and use it as an airtight lid for your cheesecake!
 Simply unfold the foil edges, place the lid on top and then press the foil edges back down around to seal it.